ChancePemberton98/CodingChallenge/README.md

 ```

 ### Running a Specific Test

-**Note:** These tests need to be run one project at a time (e.g., chromium, firefox, or webkit).
-Running all projects simultaneously is not supported in this setup.

 If you'd like to run a specific test file, use the `--test` flag:
 ```bash